Kyaw-Thiha/animal-vision/README.md

 We then map these UV values into different receptors and render the reflectance values.

 ![UV Animals](./images/gallery_UV.png)

+These are unique animals which have interesting visualization from UV.
 ![UV Unique Animals](./images/gallery_Unique_UV.png)

 # Feaures